lucidcode/Halovision-INSPEC/firmware/lib/micropython/ports/qemu/README.md

     $ ./run-tests.py -t /dev/pts/1

-Selected native modules that come as examples with the MicroPython source tree can also be tested with this command (this is currently not supported for the `VIRT_RV64` board):
+Selected native modules that come as examples with the MicroPython source tree can also be tested with this command:

     $ make test_natmod